Extended Foster Care Explained

 What federal laws help states fund extended foster care?

 The federal government provides funding that enables states to address the unique needs and experiences of older youth who are transitioning out of foster care.
-Four examples of recent federal policies to do so include:
+Four examples of federal policies to do so include:

 - The John H. Chafee Foster Care Independence Act of 1999, which provided states with flexible funding to help young people, ages 18 to 21, who were transitioning from foster care.